ruchis2712/Singhal-Ruchi_Challenge-12/README.md

-# Challenge uses Plotly and HTML (bootstarp) technologies
+# Challenge uses Plotly and HTML (bootstrap) technologies

 ### In this module, we use Plotly.js, a JavaScript data visualization library, to create an interactive data visualization for the web.
 The completed work is displayed at the link given below.